laferenorg/FGame/README.md

     You must include `SDL_MAIN_HANDLED` in preprocessor on you project
 ## Documentation
 There are several conveniences when using this framework.
-And this is arguably very easy.
+Hope you read all the documentation before using this framework.

 - ### Flags
-  there are several flags that are used at this time, namely in the following table.
+  There are several flags currently in use, namely in the following table.
-  It's just like plagiarizing from SDL2.
+  It's like plagiarizing from SDL2.
+  And this one is used at init time and there is another one, according to the table you see the tile.
   |             Window            |         Position       |
   |-------------------------------|------------------------|
   | FG_WINDOW_FULLSCREEN          | FG_WINDOWPOS_CENTERED  |